-This project involves a pilot-scale deployment of a fully redeployable hybrid solar/diesel power plant.
-Laing O’Rourke will construct, set up and pack down a demonstration solar plant.
-The technology has the potential to change the renewable energy landscape in regional and remote Australia.
+The Re-Deployable Hybrid Power (Sunshift) project involved a pilot-scale deployment of a fully re-deployable hybrid solar/diesel power plant that has the potential to change the renewable energy landscape in regional and remote Australia.
+Laing O’Rourke successfully operate and removed this demonstration plant in March 2015.

-Laing O’Rourke has applied its expertise to the design of solar farms.
-Modules that integrate multiple solar panels, framing, associated wiring and inverters are manufactured off-site, transported, and safely assembled on-site.
-At the end of the project, the solar farm can be easily packed up and taken to the next deployment.
+Laing O’Rourke’s expertise has designed a system with modules that integrate multiple solar panels, framing, associated wiring and inverters that is manufactured off-site, transported, and safely assembled on-site.
+At the end of the project, the solar farm can be easily packed up and taken to the next site for deployment.

-This project involves advancing the redeployable hybrid plant through detailed design and prototyping to provide a technical solution ready for deployment in the Austraian market.
+This project involved advancing the redeployable hybrid plant through detailed design and prototyping to provide a technical solution ready for deployment in the Austraian market.

 Renewable energy can reduce the reliance of regional communities and industries on expensive, trucked-in diesel.